Peruvian-Style Grilled Street Corn

 Make it a Meal

 This grilled Peruvian corn on the cob is the perfect side dish for so many amazing summer meals.
-If I like to keep the South American inspiration, I’ll serve it with Peruvian Pulled Pork or alongside an Air Fryer Rotisserie Chicken (much like the traditional Pollo a la Brasa).
+To keep the South American inspiration, I’ll serve it with Peruvian Pulled Pork or alongside an Air Fryer Rotisserie Chicken (much like the traditional Pollo a la Brasa).
 But there are many other options.
+Here are some serving suggestions:

 More Delicious Corn Recipes